marianesfg/windows-uwp.pt-br/windows-apps-src/porting/desktop-to-uwp-distribute.md

             if (process.ExitCode != 0)
             {
-                //Uninstallation was unsuccessful - You can choose to block the app here.
+                //Uninstallation was unsuccessful - You can choose to block the application here.
             }
         }
     }